 The School of Integrated Medicine, London University of Westminster, performed a randomized controlled trial of the Alexander Technique for idiopathic Parkinson’s disease which showed that Alexander lessons led to a significantly increased ability to carry out everyday activities compared with usual medical care.
 The trial also showed that the rate symptoms progressed was reduced as well the rate at which medication needed to be increased.

-I regularly work with clients with Parkinson’s who find the Alexander Technique really helps them to reduce their tremors, improve balance and coordination, breathing, posture and their confidence.
+I regularly work with clients with Parkinson’s who find the Alexander Technique really helps them to reduce their tremors, and improve balance and coordination, breathing, posture, and their confidence.

-Patient’s Testimonials Click links to watch video below.
+Patient’s Testimonials Click the links to watch the video below.

 Walking: living with Parkinson’s – by Alison Wood https://youtu.be/eZsqJc5ccIE

-How Robert manges his Parkinson’s using the Alexander Technique https://youtu.be/mJcSRE8oSDU
+How Robert manages his Parkinson’s using the Alexander Technique https://youtu.be/mJcSRE8oSDU